Aston: History

 Much of Aston consists of terraced houses that were built around the end of the 19th century and the beginning of the 20th century.
 Some of these houses were demolished in the late 1960s to make way for the Aston Expressway, which links Birmingham city centre to the M6 motorway.
 In the late 1950s, Aston was the location of the famous 'Venus Baby' case of Cynthia Appleton (87 Fentham Road).

 By the early 1980s, Aston was suffering from severe deprivation with many of the terraced houses being outdated for the requirements of the time.
 Many of them lacked bathrooms and indoor toilets, whilst the vast majority were suffering from decay as a result of a lack of maintenance.
-There was speculation that the homes would be demolished, but Birmingham City Council made money available to the homeowners for them to be brought up to modern standards.
+There was speculation that the homes would be demolished, but the Birmingham City Council made money available to the homeowners for them to be brought up to modern standards.

 From 2001 to 2011, Aston underwent a £54 million Birmingham regeneration project named "Aston Pride", as part of the New Deal for Communities scheme in 2001.
 Many improvements were made, including reducing burglary, robbery and vehicle crime; spending £4 million on a health centre; and helping more than 1300 people find work (more than the target of 400).

 Crime

 Crime levels in Aston have remained stagnant in recent years.
 In December 2010, there were 369 reported crimes, the majority being for antisocial behaviour, while in December 2019, there were 328, mostly for violent offences.
 The crime rate in the ward is 10.35, which is higher than in other areas like Handsworth Wood (6.59) but lower than Nechells (16.6).

 The majority of the crime is of the nature of violence, antisocial behaviour, vehicle crime, and robbery.

-On 2 January 2003, gunmen shot at three innocent teenage girls who were celebrating the New Year in the Birchfield area near Aston.
+On 2 January 2003, gunmen shot at three innocent teenage girls who were celebrating the new year in the Birchfield area near Aston.
 Two of the girls were killed and another was seriously injured.
 More than 18 bullets were fired from at least two weapons.
 Four men were later tried and found guilty of murder in March 2005.
 Marcus Ellis (the half-brother of one of the two dead girls), Nathan Martin and Michael Gregory were sentenced to life imprisonment with recommended minimum terms of 35 years on two charges of murder and three of attempted murder.
 A fourth man, Rodrigo Simms, received life with a recommended minimum of 27 years for the same crimes.
 A fifth defendant, Jermaine Carty, had walked free from court after being cleared of possessing a firearm.
 The four men convicted were members of a notorious local gang known as the Burger Bar Boys, who had been trying to exact revenge on members of their rival gang the Johnson Crew: a notorious local gang originating in the mid-1980s.